Optimising Your Existing Heating System

 12. Reflect Heat from Radiators

-Place reflective radiator foil behind radiators mounted on external walls.
-This reflects the heat back into the room, rather than allowing the wall to absorb it and let it escape outside.
+Place reflective radiator foil behind radiators on external walls.
+This reflects heat into rooms rather than allowing walls to absorb and lose it externally.

 Long-Term Efficiency Upgrades

-While requiring an initial investment, these upgrades offer the greatest long-term savings and are often supported by government grants (SEAI).
+These investments offer greatest long-term savings and often qualify for government grants (SEAI).

 13. Consider a High-Efficiency Gas Boiler

-For homes connected to the natural gas network, this remains one of the cheapest ways to heat a house in Ireland on a daily running cost basis, as gas is currently cheaper than electricity or oil per kilowatt-hour.
+For gas-networked homes, this remains "one of the cheapest ways to heat a house in Ireland" regarding daily running costs, as gas currently costs less per kilowatt-hour than electricity or oil.

 14. Invest in Heat Pump Technology

-Air-to-water heat pumps extract heat from the outside air and are incredibly efficient, providing up to three to four units of heat for every one unit of electricity used.
-They are a core component of future low-carbon, low-cost heating.
+Air-to-water heat pumps extract outdoor air heat efficiently, providing "up to three to four units of heat for every one unit of electricity used."
+They represent future low-carbon, low-cost heating solutions.

 15. Explore Government Grants

-Reduce the financial barrier to insulation and heating system upgrades.
+Reduce financial barriers to insulation and heating upgrades.

-The Sustainable Energy Authority of Ireland (SEAI) offers various grants, including the 'One Stop Shop' service, for deep retrofitting, as well as individual grants for attic and wall insulation, heating controls, and heat pump installation.
+The Sustainable Energy Authority of Ireland (SEAI) provides various grants, including 'One Stop Shop' services for deep retrofitting and individual grants for attic/wall insulation, heating controls, and heat pump installation.
+Research and applications significantly lower upfront investment requirements.

 By implementing these 15 strategies, from simple behavioural changes to strategic home improvements, you can effectively manage and significantly reduce the cost of heating your home in Ireland, ensuring comfort without financial strain.